 Cosplayers get your costumes ready cause we’re running a costume contest on Friday September 28th and Saturday September 29th at the Ottawa Geek Market.
 It’s being held in the back of the Curling Rink at the Nepean Sportsplex!

-We’ll formally announce the winners on Sunday October 1st at 3:00 pm and award certificates for Best in Class for each division.
+We’ll formally announce the winners on Sunday September 30th at 3:00 pm and award certificates for Best in Show and Best in Class for each division.
 We’ll also be awarding certificates for best hero costume and best villain costume, along with a number of other awards.

 All photos will be posted to our Facebook page by Tuesday October 2nd.